santiagosayshey/DigiBrain/Content/Philosophy/Moral Problems/Exams/Exam 2.md

 - Broome's distinction of private and public morality is a false dichotomy.
 That is to say, we should not consider one  more or less important than the other.
 - I suggest we bridge this gap and go back to some kind of unified morality - one where both side's duties are equally important.
 - Why?
 This creates an issue of blame - whose fault is it that we are in a crisis and who needs to do something about it?
 We all are!
-Not just people or the government. we are one collective responsible. (this is implied that yes there is a climate crisis and yes we do need to do something about it)
+Not just people or the government. we are one collective responsible for everyone. (this is implied that yes there is a climate crisis and yes we do need to do something about it)
 - I feel like theres something to tie back to euthenasia / normative ethics with kid drowning in pond and everyone having a duty to go save them (not just the first person that jumps in)
+- More concretely, we can say that governments have an imperfect duty to set the foundation for individual perfect duties.
+They must set carbon tax laws.
+Ensure we have ways to measure our impact.
+Fairly distribute offsetting / reperation duties according to our measured impact.
+How they do so is not important - hence why its imperfect, but they must do so.
+- Then using this, individuals have a perfect duty to follow these rules.
+If the government says they must offset according to their impact, they can and should do so.